Cautious optimization via data informativity: Cautious optimization

-Therefore, we can test for concavity of $g_c$ and apply the minimization results to $g_{-c}$ of the Section~\ref{sec:subopt}.
+{ To begin, we consider methods on the basis of convexity and concavity.
+First, we see that $g_c(z;\Theta)$ is concave if and only if $g_{-c}(\cdot;\Theta)=-g_c(\cdot;\Theta)$ is convex.
+Moreover,} Therefore, we can test for concavity of $g_c$ and apply the minimization results to $g_{-c}$ of Section~\ref{sec:subopt}.
 Beyond the case of concavity, we can also employ convexity in order to efficiently provide upper bounds over the convex hull of a finite set, as the following result shows.